Democrats will not provide votes to advance DHS funding bill in wake of Minneapolis shooting, Schumer says

 To advance the legislation, Republicans will likely need eight Democrats to vote for the legislation, since Sen. Rand Paul has generally voted against appropriations bills.
 If the funding package does not pass the Senate, there will be another partial government shutdown.

-Schumer's comments come after a federal immigration officer shot and killed a 37-year-old man in south Minneapolis Saturday morning.
+Schumer's comments come after a Border Patrol agent shot and killed a 37-year-old man in south Minneapolis Saturday morning.
 Saturday's shooting comes after a U.S. Immigration and Customs Enforcement officer shot and killed Renee Good on Jan.
 7 in South Minneapolis as well.
 Both victims are American citizens, and video of both incidents have spread quickly online.

 Family identified the victim in Saturday's shooting as Alex Jeffrey Pretti, an intensive care nurse living in Minneapolis.
 Homeland Security Secretary Kristi Noem said in a news conference that the man who was killed "approached" U.S. Border Patrol officers while they were conducting "targeted" immigration enforcement operations, with a 9mm semiautomatic handgun.
 Noem said officers attempted to disarm him, but he "reacted violently," and "fearing for his life and the lives of his fellow officers around him, an agent fired defensive shots."